Last updated: 3/7/2025

 Description: Given the newness of the WashU Data Warehouse and associated tools to the “student data community”, we are in the process of building a training strategy.
 The objective is to provide training that will lead to improved data-driven decision-making, better utilization of BI tools, and user adoption.

-Progress: The team has been hard at work developing a Cognos training plan that is based on Student Data and delivered in various formats, including 90-minute virtual learning sessions, project specific training, and eventual quick hit how-to guides/videos.
-To help support the development and delivery of this plan, we hired a technical trainer dedicated to the program.
-The first course is currently being developed, and it will focus as an introduction to building list and cross tab reports with an anticipated release date in early spring.
+Progress: The team has been busy developing a comprehensive Cognos training plan centered on student data.
+This training will be delivered through various formats, including 90-minute virtual instructor-led trainings, project-specific training, and eventually, concise quick reference guides and how-to videos.
+To support the development and delivery of this plan, we have hired a dedicated technical trainer.
+The first course, an introduction to building list and cross-tab reports, is developed, and we expect it to be released in early spring.

 Cloud SIS Reporting Database Project – Phase 1